top of page

 National Institute on Drug Abuse.
 (2020, July 10).
 Drug Misuse and Addiction.
 National Institute on Drug Abuse. https://nida.nih.gov/publications/drugs-brains-behavior-science-addiction/drug-misuse-addiction#ref

 Oliva, E. M., Bowe, T., Manhapra, A., Kertesz, S., Hah, J. M., Henderson, P., ... & Trafton, J. A. (2020).
 Associations between stopping prescriptions for opioids, length of opioid treatment, and overdose or suicide deaths in US veterans: observational evaluation.
-BMJ, 368. https://www.bmj.com/content/368/bmj.m283
+British Medical Journal, 368. https://www.bmj.com/content/368/bmj.m283

 Organ, J. M., Jaffe, D. B., & Bender, K. M. (2016).
 Suffering in silence: The survey of law student well-being and the reluctance of law students to seek help for substance use and mental health concerns.
 Journal of Legal Education, 66(1), 116-156. https://jle.aals.org/cgi/viewcontent.cgi?article=1370&context=home